 Its growth is exploding exponentially.
-Let’s see some facts and stats to better underline our thought.
+Let’s see some facts and stats to underline our thought better.
 It enjoys the prime preference by more than one-third of the Fortune 500 across the globe.
-This distribution is shared by travel business companies, telecom giants, banks and several others.
-LinkedIn, Microsoft and Netflix process four-comma messages a day with Kafka (nearly equals to 1,000,000,000,000).
+This distribution is shared by travel business companies, telecom giants, banks, and several others.
+LinkedIn, Microsoft, and Netflix process four-comma messages a day with Kafka (nearly equals to 1,000,000,000,000).

-It is used for real-time streams of data, to collect big data, or to do real-time analysis (or both).
-Kafka is used with in-memory microservices to provide durability and it can be used to feed events to CEP (complex event streaming systems) and IoT/IFTTT-style automation systems.
+It is used for real-time data streams, collecting big data, or doing real-time analysis (or both).
+Kafka is used with in-memory microservices to provide durability, and it can be used to feed events to CEP (complex event streaming systems) and IoT/IFTTT-style automation systems.

 Driven by simplicity would be the right way to define the performance.
-It is easy to figure out how Kafka works with such ease from its set up and use.
+It is easy to figure out how Kafka works with such ease from its set-up and use.
 This increased performance in behavior is dedicated to its stability, its provision to reliable durability, with its flexible inbuilt capability to publish or subscribe or queue maintenance.
-This is very crucial to have if you need to deal with N – numbers of clients group, if you have to show a robust replication in the market, aimed to provide your customers a consistent approach (i.e. Kafka topic partition).
-One crucial behavior of Kafka that set it apart from its competitors is its compatibility to systems with data streams – its process and enables these systems in order to aggregate, transform and load other stores for convenience working.
+This is crucial to have if you need to deal with N – numbers of clients group, if you have to show a robust replication in the market, to provide your customers with a consistent approach (i.e. Kafka topic partition).
+Kafka’s crucial behavior that set it apart from its competitors is its compatibility with systems with data streams – its process enables these systems to be aggregate, transform, and load other stores for convenience working.
 “All the above-mentioned facts would not be possible if Kafka was slow”.
 Its exceptional performance makes this possible.

-With further addition to ease of Kafka working we have to go to “OS Level”.
-Let’s us find how things work for Kafka at OS level –
+With further addition to ease of Kafka working, we have to go to “OS Level”.

-- It allows data records to batch into chunks which can be seen from file-system (a.k.a Kafka topic log) to consumers.
+- It allows data records to batch into chunks which can be seen from the file system (a.k.a Kafka topic log) to consumers.

 - The facility to batch data gives an efficient data compression with I/O latency reduction.

 - It has the ability to scale horizontally via sharding.
-It can shard a title log into hundreds of partition to thousands.
+It can shard a title log into hundreds of partitions to thousands.
 This allows it to handle the massive workload easily.

 What can you do with Kafka?

-If your company plays with huge sets of data on a regular basis you need Kafka.
+If your company plays with huge sets of data regularly, you need Kafka.
 There is a long list of companies using it.

-- LinkedIn uses to track data and operational metrics.
+- LinkedIn uses it to track data and operational metrics.

 - Twitter to provide stream processing infrastructures.